 - I replaced my chair because my old one was wearing out.
 Worn-out office chairs are not conducive to better posture.
 I haven't gone full-ergonomic-chair yet, but that’s on my list now.

 Keep your blood flowingEven exercising for half-an-hour or more each day won't help you much if you sit for the rest of it.
 Studies have shown, however, that the detrimental effects of sitting can be mitigated by just getting up and walking around for a few minutes every hour.
 Exercise is still necessary, but getting up and moving helps my circulation get flowing properly again.
 Plus, it gives my brain a short break.
 My work has improved since I started doing this.
 (I'll admit, however, that it’s a lot harder to remember to do this when gaming.)

 MassageNever underestimate the power of a good massage.
 It’ll help with circulation, relax your muscles and tendons, plus it feels really good.
 It doesn’t have to be expensive, either.
 You can learn some basic massage techniques on Youtube.
 Focus on the back, neck, and arms.
 Grab a friend/spouse, turn on a show, and take turns giving each other massages.
 It works.

 Standing desksOne other solution to help people stop sitting so much are standing desks and treadmill desks.
 I worked and played at a makeshift standing desk once, but had limited success.
 This is because while sitting wrong can cause back pain over time, standing for eight-to-twelve hours a day causes back pain now.
+Possible solutions include: